Pet Custody After a Pennsylvania Divorce

 If you’re getting a divorce and have a family pet, you may wonder about who will get custody of your pet.
 Despite what the law says, we all know pets are much more valuable than most other possessions.
 Issues regarding the pet's best interests, veterinary care and daily expenses should all factor into the discussion.

-At the Law Offices of Sheryl R. Rentz, our divorce attorneys understand the deep love people have for their pets and the important role furry friends can play to comfort you after a divorce.
+At the Law Offices of Sheryl R. Rentz, our Montgomery County divorce attorneys understand the deep love people have for their pets and the important role furry friends can play to comfort you after a divorce.
 Our compassionate divorce lawyers can provide you with the legal support and guidance you need regarding pet ownership after divorce.

 Under the law, pets are considered property.
 During divorce proceedings, the court will give pets to one spouse just like other property and assets are divided after a couple separates.
 It would be best if the divorcing spouses agree on a custody arrangement for the pets.
 Otherwise, it will be up to the courts to determine pet custody.
 If you’re having problems deciding pet custody, you can help your chances of keeping your pet by proving that you purchased the pet.
 You may need to show a receipt, a pet licenses that shows your name as the owner, or even statements from friends or neighbors who can testify that you cared for the pet during your marriage.

 If you are concerned about who gets the pets in the divorce, it is important that you discuss the matter with your divorce lawyer.
 Drafting a pet custody agreement can help some divorcing couples.
 Such an agreement basically defines how you and your ex-spouse will handle pet ownership, care and visitation after the divorce.
 If you have more than one pet, name each one in the agreement.